pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 ::
     group "M_STAINLESS" add volume 6

-Will produce in the input file
+This produce in the input file:
 ::
     MATERIAL                                        26                    STAINLES
     *...+....1....+....2....+....3....+....4....+....5....+....6....+....7...